 Treating sleep disorders

 Your doctor may recommend that you see our mind-body medicine, naturopathic, respiratory and/or speech pathology teams to provide treatment to improve your sleep.
-Treatment options may include cognitive behavior therapy, stimulus control therapy, ventilation therapy, relaxation techniques, naturopathic therapies and lifestyle changes (e.g., establishing a sleep routine, changing sleep environment/habits, managing stress, anxiety and fatigue.
+Treatment options may include cognitive behavior therapy, stimulus control therapy, ventilation therapy, relaxation techniques, naturopathic therapies and lifestyle changes such as establishing a sleep routine, changing sleep environment/habits, managing stress, anxiety and fatigue.
 Our speech pathology team may incorporate evidence-informed therapies into your treatment plan, such as exercises to strengthen the muscles obstructing the airway, also known as myofunctional therapy.

 The Sleep lab at Western